Etrog

-Etrog (אֶתְרוֹג, plural: etrogim; Ashkenazi Hebrew: esrog, plural: esrogim) is the yellow citron or Citrus medica used by Jews during the week-long holiday of Sukkot as one of the four species.
+Etrog (אֶתְרוֹג, plural: etrogim; Ashkenazi Hebrew: esrog, plural: esrogim) is the yellow citron (Citrus medica) used by Jews during the weeklong holiday of Sukkot as one of the four species.
 Together with the lulav, hadass, and aravah, the etrog is taken in hand and held or waved during specific portions of the holiday prayers.
 Special care is often given to selecting an etrog for the performance of the Sukkot holiday rituals.
-The most renowned etrogim in the world are grown in Calabria, the toe of the Italian boot.
-Thousands of rabbis gather there every summer to select the best fruits.